tomsaleeba/apex-up-alpine/README.md

-# apex-sh-alpine
-A Docker container to run Apex [up](https://up.docs.apex.sh).
+> A Docker container to run Apex [up](https://up.docs.apex.sh).
 I created it to run in a CircleCI workflow to perform Continuous Deployment.
 See https://github.com/tomsaleeba/foo-api for an example app that uses this container.

+Currently running up version: 0.6.8

 ## Quickstart
 This container needs a few things to operate: